 The pothos plant is one the easiest houseplants you can grow and it’s famous for being low-maintenance.
 It can withstand some serious neglect, especially the golden pothos variety!

-Propagating pothos requires you sniping off some vines and giving it some time before you start to witness the miracle of plant propagation.
+Propagating pothos requires sniping off a few vines aka cuttings and giving it some time before root growth starts to take place.

 Why You Should Prune and Propagate a Pothos Plant

-After you prune your plant in the right places, new growth will start to sprout from the crown of the plant, which will aid in giving it a fuller, bushier look.
+After you prune your plant in the right places, new growth will start to sprout from the crown of the plant, which will give it a fuller, bushier look.

-The spindly look in a vining plant happens when the plant puts all of its energy into producing more leaves on the cascading vine and thus neglecting new growth near the crown and base of the plant.
+The spindly look in a vining plant happens when the plant uses all of its energy into producing more leaves on the cascading vine instead of producing new growth near the crown and base of the plant.

 You see, pothos plants love to cascade out of their pot due to their vining nature, so a bare crown isn’t uncommon.

-With proper propagation, you can trim off vining leaves, wait for them to grow roots, and then add them back into the parent pot for a bushier look.
+With proper propagation, you can trim off vining leaves, wait for them to grow roots, and then plant them back into the pot with the original parent plant to achieve a bushier look.